 Image source: www.shiptrackapp.com

-Most of the users have been in a situation where the packages are ‘out for delivery’ but seems like an eternity.
-This is why a major issue with the last mile is inefficiency.
-But then it has a reason too.
+Most users have been in a situation where the packages are 'out for delivery,' but it seems like an eternity.
+This is why a significant issue with the last mile is inefficiency.
+But then it has a reason, too.
 The final step in a shipment process has plenty of stops having low drop sizes.

-Consider a rural area where the distance between the two drop-off points are far away and have only a couple of packages to drop.
-On the other hand, metro cities will have severe traffic congestion between two stops which makes up for the stop proximity.
-And then around 68% of customers expect to have their package delivered at their doorstep.
+Consider a rural area where the distance between the two drop-off points is far away, with only a few packages to drop.
+On the other hand, metro cities will have severe traffic congestion between two stops, making up for the stop proximity.
+Around 68% of customers expect to have their package delivered to their doorstep.

 This creates havoc amongst the logistics companies to deal with such unforeseen consequences.
-Here’s where last-mile delivery can bring in the change and improve efficiency.
-Customers are looking for on-demand services and even willing to pay more for faster, one-day or same-day deliveries.
-Giants like Amazon, FedEx and UPS have successfully mastered the art of last-mile logistics.
-They have magnificently improved the delivery standards by stirring the then-existing delivery mechanisms which required a lot of manual interventions.
-Such companies have leveraged on the last-mile logistics and delivery solutions by catering to customer’s immediacy demands.
+Here's where last-mile delivery can bring in the change and improve efficiency.
+Customers are looking for on-demand services and are willing to pay more for faster, one-day, or same-day deliveries.
+Giants like Amazon, FedEx, and UPS have successfully mastered the art of last-mile logistics.
+They have magnificently improved the delivery standards by stirring the then-existing delivery mechanisms, which required a lot of manual interventions.
+Such companies have leveraged last-mile logistics and delivery solutions by catering to customer's immediacy demands.

 Scope of Logistics Software Solution

-Logistics companies looking to match the customer demands have to take the route that gives back the control to them.
-This can happen manually or by tailoring the logistics solutions in the form of last-mile delivery software based on their requirements.
+Logistics companies looking to match customer demands must take the route that gives back control to them.
+This can happen manually or by tailoring the logistics solutions using last-mile delivery software based on their requirements.

-There are plenty of ready to use logistics software solution having the capacity to disrupt logistics.
-Most of the eCommerce vendors roping in the third-party logistics services for their last-mile delivery can do with developing software.
+There are plenty of ready-to-use logistics software solutions that can disrupt logistics.
+Most eCommerce vendors roping in third-party logistics services for their last-mile delivery can do with developing software.
 In such a case, the logistics software solution should be able to do the following:

 • Seamless integration across multiple business processes covering all the participants